ramchandra-kc/xmlFormatter/README.md

 # Installations

 1. Install 7zip and add it to path.
-2. Download extractFormatZip.zip from here, extract and add main folder to path.
+2. Download [extractFormatZip.7z](https://github.com/ramchandra-kc/xmlFormatter/raw/master/extractFormatZip.7z) from here, extract and add main folder to path.
 3. Run zipExtractFormat.exe located inside the extracted path and run it to enable shortcuts.